Ellis-Robinson/Memory-Game/README.md

     - High score indicator shows the highest round that has been achieved.

-    - Lives are shown in the from of red hearts.
+    - Lives are shown in the from of red hearts, the game starts with 3.

+- Game section

+    - Grid of dark blue squares; 2 x 2, 3 x 3 or 4 x 4 depending on difficulty.
+Each square flashes in accordance to the current game sequence and when clicked by the player.

 ### Future features